Skip to main content

 1. Log in to your Coralogix dashboard

-2. Navigate to Data Flow > API Keys
+2. Navigate to Settings (left navbar) > API Keys

 Step 2: Identify Your Domain